Getting around Final Four

 U.S. Bank Stadium and events leading up to the the 2019 NCAA Men's Basketball Final Four are conveniently located around Minneapolis and the Twin Cities.
 There are many ways to get around.

-The City of Minneapolis is working with stakeholders, including the Local Organizing Committee, the NCAA, their vendors and numerous local community partners to create minimal disruptions to traffic and parking as possible.
+The City of Minneapolis is working with stakeholders including those producing the event and community partners to create minimal disruptions to traffic and parking as possible.

-The goal is to ensure that those who live and work in the City of Minneapolis, as well as Final Four visitors, can travel as conveniently as possible while ensuring a safe and enjoyable experience at all the major events that will take place in our city.
-Below are the maps showing the likely closures (subject to change).
+The goal is to ensure that those who live and work in the City of Minneapolis, as well as Final Four visitors and attendees, can travel as conveniently as possible while ensuring a safe and enjoyable experience at all the major events.
+The maps below show the major closures and restrictions (subject to change).